jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 With all the talk of heroes and villains, extras, and player gods, it shouldn't come as a big surprise that the troublemaking philosopher was also a great novelist.

-So let's explain the three different stories that let Rousseau change the world.
+So let's explain the three different stories that Rousseau used to change the world.

 ---

 **Classic stories**: are good stories about real-life problems.
 A protagonist leaves her typical day and builds up the courage to think of the big picture.
-Which is she either acts to overcome a newfound problem, or no one else will.
+Which is she either acts to overcome a newfound problem or no one else will

-"The ice-caps are melting!", says the heroic polar bear, and "I'm going to get the humans to use renewable energy!"
+"The ice-caps are melting!" says the heroic polar bear, and "I'm going to get the humans to use renewable energy!"

 If only it was that simple.

 But that's the point.
 To a protagonist, solutions are that simple.
-The hero willing takes the plunge first to show everyone the way and save the community from disaster.
-The prospect of solving a problems means the community is happy to follow.
+The hero willing takes the first plunge to show everyone the way and save the community from disaster.
+The prospect of solving a problem is what attracts people to become the hero's supporters.

-This unrelenting drive of the good guys, forces the antagonist to repeatedly try to stop them.
+This unrelenting drive of the good guys forces the antagonists to repeatedly try to stop them.

 No one knows who'll win, which makes the hero all the braver for fighting.
-Both sides—and their supporters—fight to create or control levers of power like magic books, love potions, or the secret lesson to make humans use renewable power.
+Both sides—and their supporters—fight to create or control levers of power like magic books, love potions, or the secret lesson to make humans use renewable energy.

-There's no way to know which stories will reasonate with audiences.
-Still, only classic stories create the majic of being member to something greater then oneself.
+There's no way to know which stories will resonate with audiences.
+Still, only classic stories create the majic of being a member of something greater than oneself.
 That's why only classic stories become archetypes like _Cinderella_, _Romeo and Juliette_, _The Matrix_, _Harry Potter_, and _Star Wars_.

 **Selfish stories**: also called art films, these stories are not about any specific problem.
 The main character doesn't challenge themselves or rise to the occasion.
-They think the big picture is doing whatever they feel like doing, such as going shopping, or complaining about being shy.
+They think the big picture is doing whatever they feel like doing, such as going shopping or complaining about being shy.

-The main character is thus egotistical, selfish, and self-important; a con-artist.
+The main character is thus egotistical, selfish, and a con-artist.
 Not because he doesn't help others.
 But because he wants to be the center of attention without risking anything.
 The selfish hero wants something for nothing.
 With nothing to gain, the selfish hero's followers aren't happy.

 It's like he's a polar bear who marches against climate change instead of venturing out into the blackness to try and get humans to change their way of life.